fieldtrip/website/faq/how_are_the_lpa_and_rpa_points_defined.md

 {% include image src="/assets/img/faq/how_are_the_lpa_and_rpa_points_defined/tragus.png" width="200" %}

-The approximate position of the pre-auriciular point is indicated in the figure above by the green point.
+The approximate position of the pre-auricular point is indicated in the figure above by the green point.
 It can be palpated (i.e. felt with the finger tip) the best if the subject moves his jaw by opening and closing his or her mouth.

 The problem with using the LPA and RPA according to this definition is that it can be really difficult to localize them precisely on the anatomical MRI.
 Mislocalization of these points can lead to severe misregistration between the MRI and MEG/EEG, and consequently affect the accuracy of source localization.